Learn how to start using Pinterest for business with an effective Pinterest strategy that works on Pinterest today.

 According to this article, advertising on Pinterest is like running ads on a bus that only goes to the mall.
 Everyone on board is ready to shop.
 You just need to get your brand in front of them.

-Here’s a step-by-step guide to creating a Pinterest marketing strategy and scaling your business:
+Here’s a step-by-step guide to creating a Pinterest strategy so you can start using Pinterest for business more effectively:

 #1.
-Set up your Pinterest profile and claim it
+Set up a Pinterest business profile and claim it

 Start by creating a Pinterest Business profile, as business profiles have features that personal profiles don’t have such as Pinterest Analytics and Pinterest Ads.
 If you already have a personal account, you can simply convert it into a business account.